itaifrenkel/river_crossing_puzzle/readme.md

 ### Problem Statement

-I read about this small experiment in a Twitter comment thread.

-When asked to solve the [river crossing puzzle](https://en.wikipedia.org/wiki/River_crossing_puzzle) without the wolf, GPT-4 gave a wrong answer.
+I came across a small experiment.
+When GPT-4 is asked to solve the well-known [river crossing puzzle](https://en.wikipedia.org/wiki/River_crossing_puzzle), it provides the correct answer.
+However, when asked a simpler riddle without the wolf, it gets it wrong.
+Take a moment to ask your favorite model to solve the modified riddle.

-(I would give credit to the author if anyone could point me to that thread.)
+You will find that the answer starts off okay, but then bungles the whole thing.
+The farmer reaches the other side with the cabbage and goat but redundantly takes the goat back and forth.
+In some cases, even the wolf finds itself back into the solution, even though the problem description had no mention of a wolf.

 ```